justeattakeaway/pie/README.md

 - should be >= 2.0.0 (at time of test v3.2.1 was the ref. in this project)

 ## Notes

 - This project should never create a `node_module` folder and you should never run any `npm` commands only `yarn`, i.e. `yarn add` (-P, -D), `yarn remove`, `yarn dlx`, `yarn cache clean`, etc..
 - If you do run npm my mistake then you need to delete the `node_module` folder that it will create.
-- As this whole project is setup to use [**Turborepo**](https://turborepo.org/docs) then try and run all 'yarn' commands from the root rather than at the individual project level.
+- As this whole project is setup to use **Turborepo** then try and run all `yarn` commands from the root rather than at the individual project level.

 ## To Run